-The Mentor may find "Section II: Mentee Skills" on the Mentee Evaluation form useful as a discussion guide during the post-mediation de-briefing.
+The mentor may find "Section II: Mentee Skills" on the Mentee Evaluation form useful as a discussion guide during the post-mediation de-briefing.

-NOTE ON FORM COMPLETION: The Mentor and mentee should complete the Mentee Portfolio form collaboratively.
-Mentors should not feel compelled to complete the Verification of Observation or Mentee Evaluation forms in the presence of the mentee.
+NOTE ON FORM COMPLETION: The mentor and mentee should complete the Mentee Portfolio form collaboratively.
+Mentors should not feel compelled to complete the Mentee Evaluation form in the presence of the mentee.